pat-lego/pat-lego/README.md

 # Likes

 I enjoy making food, you eat three times a day so it might as well be good.
 I enjoy biking, luckily I live in Ottawa with all of the bike paths.
-Lastly I enjoy settling down and enhoying a good movie.
+Lastly I enjoy settling down and enjoying a good movie.